Samsung March 2022 security update is now rolling out for these Galaxy devices

 Galaxy S series

 This month’s security update cycle kicked off with the Galaxy S22 on February 25 – the phone’s launch day – with the patch said to improve the display issues that some early adopters of Samsung’s flagship were reporting.
-The patch rolled out more widely, including to Snapdragon variants of the Galaxy S22, on March 7.
+The patch rolled out more widely, including to Snapdragon variants of the Galaxy S22, on March 7, but didn’t reach the United States until March 18.

 Next in line, on March 11, Samsung began rolling out the update to the Galaxy S10 Lite, followed very shortly thereafter by 2018’s Galaxy S9.
 The following week, on March 14, Samsung updated last year’s Galaxy S21 series to the new version.